toddcooke/summaries/README.md

 Software Design Patterns
 - Factory Method - A method creates a new object without directly instantiating

-Software Design Principles
+- Singleton - A class with one instance that can be accessed globally Software Design Principles
 - SOLID
     - Single responsibility - a class should do one thing and only that class should do that thing